TheSolutionDeskAndCompany/The-Solution-Desk/replit.md

-# Process Excellence Platform
+# Systoro - Continuous Improvement Suite

 ## Overview

-This is a full-stack web application for business process optimization and excellence management.
-The platform helps organizations streamline operations, reduce costs, and improve quality through data-driven insights and statistical analysis tools.
-It's built as a SaaS platform with subscription-based access and integrates with Stripe for payment processing.
+Systoro is a comprehensive software suite designed to help teams analyze, improve, and control their business processes efficiently.
+The platform automates key steps of continuous improvement so teams can focus on results, not complexity.
+Built as a modern SaaS solution with tiered pricing that scales with team growth.

+## Brand Identity
+- **Product Name**: Systoro
+- **Tagline**: "Streamline Your Path to Better Processes"
+- **Focus**: Continuous improvement, process excellence, smart automation
+- **Positioning**: All-in-one tool suite with simple tiered pricing
+- **Target**: Teams focused on results without complexity

 ## User Preferences